ryanhsin98/ryanhsin98/README.md

   - Collaborated with the professor the research such as web crawler and face recognition.
   - Developed the business management skills through Technology Management, Marketing management courses and so on.
 - 🌱 **Intern/Project**：
+  - Data science intern (MTRDP), TSMC
+    - Developed and deployed a prediction model to solve the production inefficiency though XGBoost and PSO algorithm, reducing 8% downtime of the tool and improving accuracy of existing model by 32%.
+    - Collaborated with 3 production line engineers and IT manager to apply the domain knowledge in the feature engineering and enhance the feasibility of the project.
+The result was endorsed by the supervisor.
   - Data analysis project member, Kdan Software
     - Extracted textual features of e-mail titles to develop a machine learning model (SVM) with 81% accuracy for predicting the effectiveness of emails to improve the performance of e-mail marketing.
   - Data analyst intern, KGI Bank